Mariah Carey Channels ’90s Mariah In Super Skinny Vacation Photo

 “Gorgeous queen looking younger than these new girls half your age,” one Instagram follower commented.

-Several fans noted that Mariah looks the same as she did back in the early 1990s when she first broke out as a superstar in the music industry with hits like “Vision of Love,” Love Takes Time” and “Someday.”
+Several fans noted that Mariah looks the same as she did back in the early 1990s when she first broke out as a superstar in the music industry with hits like “Vision of Love,” Love Takes Time,” and “Someday.”

 “Tell me she not giving 90’s Mariah vibes!!!
 She a whole LEGEND!” a fan wrote, with another adding, “Still obsessed- 90’s Mariah and I’m living for it.”

-Several other fans and followers noted Mariah’s weight loss, with one calling her, “Skinny chanteuse” and saying she is “body goals, and another writing, “Skinny legend.”
+Several other fans and followers noted Mariah’s weight loss, with one calling her, “Skinny chanteuse” and saying she is “body goals,” and another writing, “Skinny legend.”

 You can see Mariah Carey’s most recent vacation photo below.

-While Mariah Carey didn’t tag the location of the photo, the superstar singer has been vacationing for a few weeks with her 35-year-old boyfriend, Bryan Tanaka, and her 7-year-old twins Monroe and Moroccan Cannon, whom she shares with ex-husband Nick Cannon.
+While Mariah Carey didn’t tag the location of the photo, the superstar singer has been vacationing for a few weeks with her 35-year-old boyfriend, Bryan Tanaka, and her 7-year-old twins, Monroe and Moroccan Cannon, whom she shares with ex-husband Nick Cannon.

 Last week, Carey shared a string of vacation photos which showed her lounging on a yacht with her boyfriend and kids.
 According to People, Carey posted several photos of her lavish boat excursion which had her posing in a black and pink wetsuit that really showed off her recent weight loss.